Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Nongradient tools

-\item[(ii)] $g$ is local in $\eta$ uniformly with respect to $\rho$, i.e.\ there exists a set $\Delta_0\in \bb F$ such that for any $\rho\in [0,1]$ we have $\Delta_{g_\rho}\subset \Delta_0$. \end{itemize} \end{definition} Note that good functions are bounded.
+Note that good functions are bounded.
 Working with good functions it is convenient to introduce the following convention.
-Given a good function $g \equiv g(\eta, \rho)$ we will add the superscript 1 both to generators and to gradients applied to expressions as $g(\tau_y \eta, \upbar \eta_{x, \ell} )$ when these operators act only on the first entry.
+Given a good function $g \equiv g(\eta, \rho)$ we will add the superscript 1 both to generators and to gradients applied to expressions as $g(\tau_y \eta, \upbar{\eta}_{x, \ell} )$ when these operators act only on the first entry.
 For example,

-Given a good function $g$ and a function $m:\Omega\to [0,1]$ we set
+Given a good function $g$ and a function $m\dvtx\Omega\to[0,1]$ we set